 3. Slather your chicken in the wet rub, and let marinade for an additional hour.

 6. Heat your oven to 350ºF.
 Cook for 30 minutes, and then turn up your oven to 450ºF and cook for an additional 15-20 minutes, until wings come to 165 degrees Fahrenheit.

 7. Enjoy your wings!

-- I air-fried this batch, and they were wonderful, but I think that grilling them will always yield the best, smokey flavor.
+- I also air-fried this batch at 400ºF for 25 minutes in batches and it turned out great, and they were wonderful. but grilling them will always yield the best, smokey flavor and crispy skin.
 It’s worth the time!